Appalachian Trail #5 (Caribou Valley Road to Stratton)

 (304) 535-6331

 This hike over the Crocker Mountains follows the Appalachian Trail for 8.1 miles near Stratton, Maine.
 It can be done from either the ME 27 or Caribou Valley Road trailheads but plenty of effort is required to summit regardless of the direction.
-The Crocker Cirque Campsite is located about a mile from Caribou Valley Road, and is the best campsite in this area.
+The Crocker Cirque Campsite is located about a mile from Caribou Valley Road, and it is the best campsite in this area.
 It is situated in a glacial bowl near a small pond with tent platforms, a spring, and a privy.
 From the pond, there are views toward the Crocker Mountains and the A.T. with peaks that sit over 1300 feet above the site.
 It’s a very scenic campsite, but don’t underestimate the difficulty of the terrain in this area.
+Caribou Valley Road – which is located one mile from the turn-off to the Sugarloaf Ski Resort – is a dirt road and ~15 minutes drive that dead ends at a creek and junction with the A.T.

-- click to hear a podcast about this hiking trip near Sugarloaf Ski Resort: part one, part two
+- click for a podcast Episode 9, and Episode 10 about this backpacking trip near Sugarloaf Ski Resort

-- click to see trail photos from this hike on the Appalachian Trail in Maine: September 30, 2012
+- click for more photos from this hike on the Appalachian Trail in Maine: September 30, 2012

-- click to view a trip report for this hike near Stratton, Maine: September 30, 2012 (password required)
+- click for a trip report from this hike near Stratton, Maine: September 30, 2012 (password required)

 - click for more information on the Appalachian Trail